I’ll be honest, 24 hours is not enough time to see an epic city like London.

 This is one sight you must visit in London even if you only have 24 hours to spend in London.

-Just six minutes’ walk from Covent Garden tucked away off Neal Street you’ll find one of London’s most colourful little corners, Neal’s Yard.
+Just six minutes’ walk from Covent Garden tucked away off Neal Street you’ll find one of London’s most colourful little corners, Neal’s Yard London.

 Wander through the small alleyway of Neal’s Yard and you’ll be taken aback by the bright, quirky, picturesque multi-coloured buildings, windows and shops, which will put a smile on your face.
 T

 Neal’s Yard is in Seven Dials, and gets its name from Thomas Neale, who received land from William III in 1690, and created the Seven Dials area.